SerhiiButryk/AndroidSamples/README.md

     - Testing of fragments using FragmnetSenerio
     - Testing of activities using ActivityScenario

-- **'SarviceSample'** app sample demonstrates:
+- **'ServiceSample'** app sample demonstrates:

-    - Background Services
+    - Background Service
-    - Bound Services
+    - Bound Service
+    - Foreground Service

 The list is going to be updated and extended.